-Figure 1-2 Residential Solar Gross Installed Cost Per Watt - Direct Current (W{dc}) (2000-2019)
+Fig. 1-2 Residential Solar Gross Installed Cost Per Watt - Direct Current (W{dc}) (2000-2019)

-Even as the installed cost has decreased by nearly 70 %, the economic and environmental benefits and costs of installed rooftop solar photovoltaic systems are difficult for the typical homeowner to quantify and evaluate.
+Even as the total installed cost has decreased by nearly 70 %, the economic and environmental benefits and costs of installed rooftop solar photovoltaic systems are difficult for the typical homeowner to quantify and evaluate.
 Each installer may provide different solar technology, brands, and system sizes and configurations.
 More efficient systems are more costly, but also more productive.
 Larger systems tend to have a lower average cost per watt because the marginal cost of installing an additional panel is lower once the crew is already on-site.
 More complex configurations lead to more difficult installations and, therefore higher labor costs.
 As a result of this variability, a homeowner that receives quotes from more than one installer will find significant installed cost price dispersion and estimated electricity production (and associated future cost savings) from the quoted system.
 A homeowner must assimilate all this information and select the installer and system design that is optimal for their situation.
 There are other factors that can influence the economics.
 For example, each state, county, and/or city may have their own installation and operation requirements as well as provide different financial incentives (Grants, rebates, loan programs, and solar renewable energy credit (SREC) markets).

 Solar installers provide some high-level information to the homeowner that can assist in making their decision.
 The quote typically includes gross installed costs, net installed costs (including available financial incentives), annual and lifetime electricity production, estimated electricity cost savings (based on the homeowner's electricity rates), and lifetime carbon reductions (using a simple emissions factor).
 However, the information provided does not account for discounting or comparisons to alternative investments.
-Additionally, solar installers have an incentive to over-estimate the benefits to get an installation contract signed.
-Homeowners are hesitant to trust the installer estimates, making the decision of whether to install rooftop solar photovoltaics even more difficult.
+Homeowners may desire more information than a solar installer currently provides as well as information for an independent third party to increase confidence in the future benefit estimates.

-1.2 Goal of [PV]2
+1.2.
+Goal of $[PV]^2$

-To assist homeowners in making investment decisions related to solar photovoltaic systems, the Applied Economics Office (AEO) in the Engineering Laboratory (EL) of the National Institute of Standards and Technology (NIST) developed software, called Present Value of PhotoVoltaics - $[PV]^2$, to analyze the economic and environmental implications of installing rooftop solar photovoltaic systems. $[PV]^2$ allows homeowners (and solar installers) to complete an independent, transparent, standards-based life-cycle analysis of a solar installation.
+To assist homeowners in making investment decisions related to solar photovoltaic systems, the Applied Economics Office (AEO) in the Engineering Laboratory (EL) of the National Institute of Standards and Technology (NIST) developed software, called Present Value of PhotoVoltaics - [PV]2, to analyze the economic and environmental implications of installing rooftop solar photovoltaic systems.
+[PV]2 allows homeowners (and solar installers) to complete an independent, transparent, standards-based life-cycle analysis of a solar installation.
 Results are provided in easy-to-understand figures and tables, including clear reporting of assumptions and the ability to download the data for more detailed analysis.
 The homeowner (or solar installer) needs minimal knowledge of life cycle cost or life cycle assessment methodology to interpret the results.
 Homeowners can be confident that the results from the tool are reliable and transparent, whether completed by themselves or the solar installer.